Stop Talking About the Great Resignation & Start Talking About the Great Retention!

 The pandemic has been a “black swan” phenomenon that has changed our collective trajectory.
 Its effects are upending nearly every aspect of the campus—especially the career center.
-As budgets shift and ways of working evolve, recruiting the right talent to your career office, and retaining the talent, while enabling them to perform at their best to enable students is a key challenge.
+As budgets shift and ways of working evolve, attracting talent to your career office, and retaining staff, while enabling them to perform at their best to support students is a key challenge.

-In this webinar, Susan Brennan and Alyssa Hammond, experienced career development professionals have a conversation with David Kozhuk of uConnect on the strategies they've used to attract talent to their offices, and simple practices to ensure their team is feeling heard and enabled, leading to retention.
+In this webinar, Susan Brennan, Dr. Alayna Hayes, and Junior Delgado, experienced career development professionals, have a conversation with David Kozhuk of uConnect on the strategies they've used to create an inclusive and desirable culture, that has led to greater engagement and a sense of belonging for their teams.

 Susan is the Inaugural Assistant Dean of the Career Development Office (CDO) at MIT Sloan and a strategic catalyst for the CDO’s reimagination and culture transformation.
 In this role, she leads what she believes today is the most talented and capable team of career professionals in the nation who guide the careers of students and alumni across MIT Sloan’s diverse portfolio of graduate business programs.
 Susan and her team take to heart MIT Sloan’s mission to develop innovative principled leaders who improve the world and are inspired every day to find new ways to support students to make an impact.
 A passionate advocate for advancing diversity, equity, and inclusion, Susan brings her action-oriented commitment to Sloan’s school-wide DEI Committees for both Students and Staff Matters.